tyfkda/lisp2js/README.md

 * Argument count check (because of JavaScript nature)
 * Multiple values

-Currently, many features and syntaxes are Scheme-ish, but will be replaced into CommonLisp/Arc style.

 ## Mapping
 Lisp code is compiled into JS, in a rule below: